 The penalties for felony convictions relating to cars and truck insurance scams are even more extreme than for misdemeanors.
 Probation is unlikely; instead, anybody found guilty will serve time in jail and the term will normally run between 5 and 10 years.
 Where a fine is enforced, it can run all the method up to $150,000 although the precise amount, and limitations on jail terms, can vary from one state to another. carsdirect.com

-Who Pays for It if You Don’t Have Collision for Your Car and You Get Hit?
+Who Pays if You Don’t Have Collision Coverage for Your Car and You Get Hit?

 If an individual strikes your vehicle and is found at fault for the accident, his insurer might pay to repair your vehicle, or pay you for your automobile’s market worth if the cost of repairs surpass a portion of its value.
 If you were at fault for the mishap, you need to pay for vehicle repairs yourself.